Top 5 business process management (BPM) trends for 2019

 AI makes BPM smarter; combined with machine-learning it continually evaluates data in order to predict the future and suggest data-driven improvements to operational performance.

-This year will see more BPM vendors build machine learning and AI capabilities into their platform to support predictive analytics and proactive application behaviour.
+This year will see more BPM vendors build machine learning and artifical intelligence capabilities into their platform to support predictive analytics and proactive application behaviour.

-The latest version of BP Logix Process Director, which ePC resell in Europe, includes machine learning and AI capabilities.
+The latest version of BP Logix Process Director, which ePC resell in Europe, includes machine learning and artifical intelligence capabilities.

 BPM industry trend #2: The Robotic Process Automation (RPA) hype tails off

-RPA has been around for a few years now as a form of clerical process automation technology based on the notion of software robots or AI workers.
+Robotic process automation has been around for a few years now as a form of clerical process automation technology based on the notion of software robots or artifical intelligence workers.
 These software ‘robots’ have been trained to perform human tasks by imitating our behaviour to undertake high-volume, manual tasks involving structured data e.g. data entry.

 The ‘robots’ follow documented procedures to replicate human behaviour (i.e. copy/paste field data, locate data sources etc.).
 Defined in a script or flowchart and triggered by an event or schedule, these processes are rules-based (i.e. no human decision or interaction required) and highly customisable.

-In our opinion, RPA will not replace BPM.
-It does, however, complement BPM as it can automate repetitive tasks while BPM automates the underlying workflow.
+In our opinion, robotic process automation will not replace BPM.
+RPA does, however, complement BPM as it can automate repetitive tasks while BPM automates the underlying workflow.

 One example where BPM and RPA can work together is when BPM is deployed in the cloud as integration with other on-premise systems can sometimes be limited.
 For cloud deployments, if you cannot connect to an on-premise system and there is a requirement to share information between systems, RPA software can create a ‘bot’ to login, copy/paste data across systems and logout.